vladmahda/DrShoes/README.md

 # DrShoes
-This is a CRM written on the VPF MVVM for my friend
+This is a CRM written on the WPF MVVM for my friend